ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 Let me tell you with the purpose of each of these files :

 - content/ - directory that stored al the website content
-- fabfile.py - script that helps us automate website genration and publishing
+- fabfile.py - script that helps us automate website generation and publishing
-- output/ - directory which stores the html files of the generated static website
+- output/ - directory which stores the HTML files of the generated static website
 - pelicanconf.py - file containing all the configurations of the website publishconf.py - file containing additional website configurations used while publishing the website requirements.txt - contains all the packages and dependencies required

 ## 2. Generate and view your website

-Till now, we have installed and configured pelican successfully.
+Till now, we have installed and configured Pelican successfully.

 Let's generate our first website and preview what it looks like.
 Make sure you are inside .venv environment.